lepton-eda/lepton-eda/CONTRIBUTING.md

 - Do not use `$<` ("implied source") variable in explicit rules.
   In implementations of `make` other than GNU, it may be defined only in implicit (i.e. suffix-transformation) rules.

+- When defining a makefile variable that contain a long list of files, put each file name on its own line.